Physical Education & Recreation (PER)

 PER A146 Beginning Rock Climbing 1 Credit

 Introduces the fundamentals of rock climbing in Alaska.
 Covers hazard evaluation and risk assessment, selection of personal gear, technical needs, and safety equipment.
-Provides opportunity to practice knots, rope handling, belay, basic descending techniques, and top-rope rock climbing.
+Provides opportunity to practice knots, rope handling, belay, basic descending techniques and top-rope rock climbing.

 Special Note: Requires ability to function comfortably in inclement weather.
+May be repeated for credit.

 PER A147 Beginning Ice Climbing 1 Credit